"Tell me a little about yourself?"

 Do you understand the Academy's honor code, and how are you prepared to support it?

 Although your preparation can seem daunting, a candidate should simply 'start' the process of digging into the details.
 First explore and be able to articulate your motivations.
-My recent blog, Why do you want to attend the US Air Force Academy?, discusses some good pointers around this BIG question.
+You may want to review my blog, Why do you want to attend the US Air Force Academy?, which discusses some good pointers around this BIG question for all of the Service Academies.
 Telling your story is important.

 Educate yourself on all aspects of the cadet or midshipman experience, and then articulate why you are interested in this journey.
 A cadet must keep herself in top physical condition, meet all military standards throughout her training, and complete a Bachelor of Science degree, which includes an extensive core of curriculum.
 The interviewer will want to understand how your past and current performance demonstrates that you can succeed in this environment.
 Concrete examples, such as leading a money raising project for a school club, or completing your Eagle Scout project, will go a long way in convincing the interviewer of your qualifications.

 A portion of your preparation should be 'practice.'
 Use the video camera on your laptop, or other device, to practice your responses to questions.
 Focus on articulating your responses clearly.
 I often tell students to be conversational, tell stories, use full sentences and relax!
 The last bit of advice will come with preparation.
 As you explore, reflect and practice, you will gain confidence.

 I also recommend that you bring copies of your résumé to an in-person interview.
 It allows you and your interviewer(s) to use a common point of reference as well as remind you of important points to share with the interviewer(s).